St Martin’s Healing on the Streets – August and September 2014

 - An oncologist caring for a boy with cancer came for prayer for him.
 He is due to go to Florida for further treatment.
 What a wonderful combination- science and God.

-Let’s go back to Tracy Evan’s story about the bus accident on the road to Mozambique (Extract from page 138)
+Let’s go back to Tracy Evan’s story about the bus accident on the road to Mozambique and what the bus accident lawyer described.

 ‘Fourteen of the eighteen causalities were completely healed that day as we waited two and a half hours for the other ambulances to reach us from the town.
 Not one life was lost. (you have to read the scary bit about the dead woman who came back to life).
 Five unconscious patients with severe head injuries were all healed.
 Many of the healed patients had cell phones and called their loved ones for a lift.
 Since they were from farms in the area, many went home rather than riding back to the county hospital.
 I am sure the EMTs were a bit confused by the scent when they arrived, as it looked nothing like what they had been told.
 The Lord had already done the work!’